destinyfsetzer/fruitle-jump/README.md

 # fruitle-jump
-doodle jump but with fruit
+Doodle Jump clone in JavaScript, HTML and CSS except made with evil fruit